 Climaxagen has a few interesting ingredients, which I’ll look at below.
 And although they sound good on paper, you’ll see later in this review that it wasn’t the best of the over the counter delay products I’ve tried.

 Please note that there are two Climaxagen products: male enhancement pills and a delay cream.
-In this article I’ll only be discussing Climaxagen cream.
+In this article, I’ll only be discussing the cream version.

 This is what the company says Climaxagen cream is composed of:

 This is a skin soother which reduces the perception of stimulation instead of actually numbing the nerves.
 It’s also found in some cosmetic products like hair conditioners and tanning lotions.

 Their website states that this increases the ability of the nerve endings to tolerate sensations.

 It’s used in cosmetics like shampoo and body cleansers, as well as in dish-washing solutions.
 The purpose is to reduce the irritation that those products cause.